 The OES visited Sacra Via in Marietta on June 16, 2001.
-As with Quadranaou Mound, also featured in the Indian Mounds section of this website, Sacra Via was built around 900 AD by the Hopewell Culture.
-Sacra Via was once a sacred walled way from the Quadranaou Mound to the Ohio River.
-The walls were removed in 1843 by a local brick maker in order to produce bricks for the foundations of the homes that now surround the site of Sacra Via.
+As with nearby Quadranaou Mound, also featured on our website, Sacra Via was built around 900 AD by the Hopewell culture.
+Sacra Via was once a walled way from Quadranaou Mound to the Ohio River.
+The walls were removed in 1843 by a local brick maker in order to produce bricks for the foundations of homes that now surround the Sacra Via site.
 Camp Tupper occupied the area during the Civil War.
-The camp was named for Brig.
-Gen. Benjamin Tupper, who was an organizer of the Ohio Company and one of the first settlers in the area in 1788.
-Sacra Via had the appeal of a small neighborhood park when we visited.
-There were some artistic carvings lining the park, they are included in the photos below.
+The camp was named for Brigadier General Benjamin Tupper, who was an organizer of the Ohio Company and one of the first settlers in the area in 1788.
+Sacra Via had the appeal of a small neighborhood park when we visited. there were some artistic carvings lining the park, which are included in the photos below.

 Location Information: Public Park